astares-professional/astares-website-blog/content/posts/2025/03/2025-03-11-subdomainttakovers.md

 ![Azure Hashed URL](../images/takeoverprevention.png)

-There is [a nice tech community article explaining](https://techcommunity.microsoft.com/blog/appsonazureblog/public-preview-creating-web-app-with-a-unique-default-hostname/4156353) this concept if you want to know more.
+There is [a nice tech community article explaining](https://techcommunity.microsoft.com/blog/appsonazureblog/public-preview-creating-web-app-with-a-unique-default-hostname/4156353) this concept if you want to go further into the details.

 ## Summary